mr-ansar/layer-cake/doc/source/layer-cake-command-reference.rst

    * - **home-path**
      - string
      - *folder path, name of the home*
+   * - **start**
+     - integer
+     - *index into the FIFO of history records*
    * - **timeout**
      - float
      - *number of seconds to wait for the completion of an active role*
-   * - **start**
-     - integer
-     - *index into the FIFO of history records*

 The simplest form of the command outputs the JSON encoding of the latest return value;

 .. code::

-   $ ansar returned zombie-0
+   $ layer-cake returned zombie-0
    {
        "value": [
-           "ansar.create.lifecycle.Ack",
+           "layer-cake.create.lifecycle.Ack",
            {},
            []
        ]